 About UC Davis Medical Center

-A message from the CEO: Advancing quality, extending expertise
+A message from the CEO: Advancing quality and safety

 Dear Patients, Visitors, Friends and Colleagues,

 Welcome to UC Davis Medical Center.
-Providing quality patient care in the safest manner is always our top priority, and I am gratified to share a significant achievement in this regard.
+Providing quality patient care in the safest manner is always our top priority, and I am gratified to share another significant achievement in this regard.

 Thank you for seeking our expertise for your health needs — we value the confidence and trust you have placed in us!

 May good health be yours,